airshipteam/soapapi/README.md

 ###Usage:

-If you do not already have them, your Airship API keys can be optained by contacting support@airship.co.uk.
+If you do not already have them, your Aiship API keys can be optained from contacting support@airship.co.uk.

 At the top of your controller, include this plugin using the `use` keyword